Tripping Over Bird Reference 🤣

 Bird Highlight, Shadow, and Volume 🔊

-Provided that we work on each layer together and adjust them.
+Together with a highlight, shadow, and volume, the illustration comes along.
+Then, provided that we work on each layer together and adjust them.
 To put in another way, while I build up the volume, I’m thinking about where to put the highlights and shadows.
-Another key point, using the color picker and layers together to create harmony.
+Another critical point, using the color picker and layers together to create harmony.
 For instance, my shadow layer will have multiply blending mode enabled.
-Yet, I’m sampling from all the layers because I want to get similar colors.
+Also, I’m sampling from all the “layers” because I want to get similar colors.
 With this mind, I’m building my highlights and volume the same way.
-Thus, it’s important for me to keep an eye on these parts, so it looks outstanding!
+Thus, I need to keep an eye on these parts, so it looks outstanding!

 Future Goals 🥅 🏑